-As part of our preoperative education program, we do encourage all patients scheduled for hip replacement to participate in a preoperative patient education class which is held at Moore Regional Hospital.
-Patients with MEDICARE A and B are required by our government to attend one preoperative class (effective 2014).
-Although the class is voluntary, for all other patients, we feel strongly that this is a very important part of preparing for your surgery.
-The class will discuss in great detail what to bring to the hospital, what to expect during your hospitalization, what to expect during physical therapy, what to expect from discharge planning and what to expect after you are discharged from the hospital.
+As part of our preoperative education program, we do encourage all patients scheduled for hip replacement to consider participating in a preoperative patient education class which is held at Pinehurst Surgical Clinic every other Thursday at 10am.
+Should you wish to register for this class please call Melinda Nance at (910) 215-2514.

+Although the class is voluntary, we feel strongly that this is a very important part of preparing for your surgery.
 This is a very helpful time to bring members of your family as well so that everyone can understand what is required to get the best possible result from your surgery.
-At this time, you will also discuss the nursing plan and philosophy for your care at First Health Moore Regional Hospital.
-These classes are typically held on Wednesday and Thursday afternoons from 1:00-3:30 pm.
 Our preference is that you attend one class before your surgery date, if you are able.
-Michelle will provide you with a flyer detailing additional class information, she will also facilitate your class enrollment and even preregister you for class should you have a date in mind.
+Michelle or Steve will provide you with a flyer detailing additional class information, they will also facilitate your class enrollment and even preregister you for class should you have a date in mind.